Frequently asked questions

 If you feel more comfortable speaking with your own family doctor or OB/GYN, you are significantly less likely to get accurate information on the process, given he/she has little to no experience with the processes of egg donation, its risks, side effects, or new developments in the field.

-Remember, thousands of women donate their eggs every year, with little or no complications.
+Remember, thousands of women donate their eggs every year, with few side effects and no complications.
 Most choose to be repeat donors.

-I have had my tubes tied/I am using Birth control.
+I am using Birth control/I have my tubes tied.
 Can I still be a donor?

 Birth control pills: You can be an egg donor.
 The attending physician will tell you when to stop, when required, and may in fact change your prescription for a portion of the cycle.

-Long-term hormonal birth control (Injectible birth control/Norplant/Mirena) will need to cease or be removed by your doctor, prior to applying.
+Long-term hormonal birth control such as Injectible birth control, implants or Mirena IUD will need to cease or be removed by your doctor, prior to applying.

 What happens to the eggs after they are retrieved?

 Your ovaries are expected to produce 10-20+ eggs per cycle.
-All of those eggs produced from that cycle will be retrieved and placed into a test tube for fertilization.
+The eggs drawn from the follicles will be placed into a test tube for fertilization.

-The resulting viable embryos will belong to and be utilized by the Recipients in an attempt to become pregnant.
+The resulting viable embryos will belong to and be utilized by the Recipients in order for a pregnancy to occur.

 What amount of compensation do Egg Donors receive for their time and inconvenience?